Tuesday’s analyst upgrades and downgrades

 Citing new concerns over the profile of its core operations, Industrial Alliance Securities analyst Dylan Steuart downgraded Echelon Financial Holdings Inc. (EFH-T) to "hold" from "buy."

 On Feb.
 15, the Toronto-based insurance provider reported an operating loss of 51 cents per share, well below Mr. Steuart's expectation of a 18-cent profit and the 40-cent gain in the fourth quarter of 2016.
-The result was due largely to $12.3-million in underwriting losses from its Personal Lines segment, which the analyst called "by far the worst result on record."
+The result was due largely to $12.3-million in underwriting losses from its 'personal lines' segment, which the analyst called "by far the worst result on record."

-Though he said the performance of its Commercial Lines segment "somewhat" mitigated the poor overall result, Mr. Steuart lowered his financial expectations due to the struggles of the Personal Lines business.
+Though he said the performance of its 'commercial lines' segment "somewhat" mitigated the poor overall result, Mr. Steuart lowered his financial expectations due to the struggles of the 'personal lines' business.
 His 2018 EPS projection fell to 66 cents from 98 cents.

 Mr. Steuart's target Echelon stock fell to $13 from $16.50.
 The analyst average is $14.50.